 Outside of direct credits on titles, I have also supplied technical assistance and helped integrate nDreams Analytics into titles published through nDreams, which include Perfect, Bloody Zombies, and Shooty Fruity.
+Additionally, I have been lead programmer on numerous projects internally at nDreams that have gone to private clients, or been shelved - which cannot be listed on this portfolio unfortunately.

 Phantom: Covert Ops